What Does a Winding up Order Mean?

 The Official Receiver will receive the sealed copy of the winding up order and will then send it to Companies House for filing and then advertise the Liquidation in the London Gazette.

-What are the Consequences of the Winding up Order?
+What is the Winding up Process?

 (i) The Official Receiver will become the liquidator of the company and in due course will ask you to attend a meeting.
 You will receive a preliminary information questionnaire form (PIQC) which is a booklet containing around 50 pages of questions which you will need to answer by return.